wr-m3m/ctf/htbCyberApocalypse21/README.md

 **KEY xor FlagCiphertext = FlagPlaintext**

-I wasn't able to code the "encrypter", but after checking writeups I saw that I was right and almost hat the Flag.
+I wasn't able to code the "encrypter", but after checking writeups I saw that I was right and almost hat the flag.

 ## Final thoughts
 Encoding is tricky sometimes.
 I can use the python CTF toolkit [pwntools](https://github.com/Gallopsled/pwntools) to xor.
-I will use this tool in the future.